martasym/redlining-community-severance/README.md

-# USER-redlining-community-severance
+# redlining-community-severance

-# This is the code required to reproduce the results, tables, and figures in the study: The Association Between Redlining and Community Severance in San Francisco.
+## This is the code required to reproduce the results, tables, and figures in the study: The Association Between Redlining and Community Severance in San Francisco.

 ## CSI Folder (Community Severance Index) Finals/CSI/
 Creates the Community Severance Index (CSI) for San Francisco, using the methodology of Benavides et. al.  The original code can be found here: https://github.com/jaime-benavides/community_severance_us/tree/main.
 The following has been copied for ease of reference.